History of the Middle East: First Intifada (1987—1993)

+Dissolution of the Soviet Union (1991)

 The fall of the Soviet Union and the collapse of communism in the early 1990s had several consequences for the Middle East.
 It allowed large numbers of Soviet Jews to emigrate from Russia and Ukraine to Israel, further strengthening the Jewish state.
 It cut off the easiest source of credit, armaments, and diplomatic support to the anti-western Arab regimes, weakening their position.
 It opened up the prospect of cheap oil from Russia, driving down the price of oil and reducing the west's dependence on oil from the Arab states.
-It discredited the model of development through authoritarian state socialism, which Egypt (under Nasser), Algeria, Syria, and Iraq had followed since the 1960s, leaving these regimes politically and economically stranded.
-Rulers such as Iraq's Saddam Hussein increasingly relied on Arab nationalism as a substitute for socialism.
+It discredited the model of development through authoritarian state socialism, which Egypt, Algeria, Syria, and Iraq had followed since the 1960s, leaving these regimes politically and economically stranded.
+Rulers such as Saddam Hussein increasingly relied on Arab nationalism as a substitute for socialism.

-Saddam Hussein led Iraq into a prolonged and costly war with Iran from 1980 to 1988, and then into its fateful invasion of Kuwait in 1990.
-Kuwait had been part of the Ottoman province of Basra before 1918, and thus in a sense part of Iraq, even though Iraq had recognized its independence in 1961.
-In response, the United States formed a coalition of allies with Saudi Arabia, Egypt, and Syria, gained UN approval, and evicted Iraq from Kuwait by force in the Gulf War.
-President George H. W. Bush did not, however, attempt to overthrow Saddam Hussein, which the United States later came to regret.
-The Gulf War led to a permanent U.S. military presence in the Persian Gulf, particularly in Saudi Arabia, which offended many Muslims, and was a reason often cited by Osama bin Laden as justification for the September 11 attacks.